sbin-kaist/sbin-kaist.github.io/index.md

 {% include youtubePlayer.html id="wcGt7EAkdVg" %}
 (Under progress)
 <br>
 Natural-looking joint trajectory generation is essential for wearable robots.
 At the same time, the system must consider the wearer's safety and reasonable energy consumption.
-This study aims to transfer the walking style of the human being to a robot with limited DOFs based on the [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180).
+This study aims to transfer the walking style of the human being to a robot with limited DOFs based on the [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180), which is an adverarial imitation learning based on unorganized motion dataset.

 ---